Superman in film: Black-led Superman film (2021–2022)

 Jordan said at the end of April that suggestions he star in the film were a compliment, but he would not be signing on to the role.
 The studio was in the early process of finding a director for the film at that point, and had committed to hiring a Black filmmaker for the project.
 They had met with potential directors by early May, working from a list that included Steven Caple Jr., J. D. Dillard, Regina King, and Shaka King; Dillard later said that he had not been approached for the film.
 Coates was not expected to deliver his script for the film until mid-December, and was believed to be introducing a new version of Kal-El / Superman in what was potentially a Civil Rights era-period piece.
 The film was believed to be set in a separate universe from the DCEU at that point.
-In July, Jordan's reasoning for distancing himself from the film was reported to be due to the decision to portray Kal-El as Black rather than introduce a different Superman character that is already portrayed as Black in the comics such as Calvin Ellis or Val-Zod.
+In July, Jordan's reasoning for distancing himself from the film was reported to be due to the decision to portray Kal-El as Black rather than introduce a different Superman character that is already portrayed as Black in the comics, such as Calvin Ellis or Val-Zod.
 This was seen by some as racebending a White character while "erasing" existing Black characters, a conversation that Jordan did not want to engage in.
 Instead, he began developing a limited series for HBO Max focused on the Val-Zod version of the character.
 In October 2022, Abrams and Coates' film was revealed to be set in a separate continuity from other DC franchises, similar to Joker (2019).
 The film remained in active development by December under the then-recently formed DC Studios when its co-chairman and co-CEO James Gunn announced that he was writing a new Superman film, which would eventually become Superman (2025).
 In July 2025, The Wall Street Journal reported that shortly after the formation of Warner Bros.
 Discovery in 2022, CEO David Zaslav cancelled the project, saying the script was "too woke"; however people familiar with the matter stated that Gunn and other co-CEO Peter Safran could still attempt to make the film in the future.
+Gunn said the film was still in development in January 2024.